StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 To set up the StackState AWS integration, you need to have:

 * [StackState Agent V2](../../../setup/agent/about-stackstate-agent.md) installed on a machine which can connect to both AWS and StackState.
+* At least one target AWS account that will be monitored.
-* An AWS account for the StackState Agent to use when deploying resources to the target AWS accounts.
+* An AWS account for the StackState Agent to use when retrieving data from the target AWS accounts.
 It is recommended to use a separate shared account for this and not use any of the accounts that will be monitored by StackState, but this is not required.
-  * If StackState Agent is running within an AWS environment: The EC2 instance must have an IAM role attached to it.
+    * If StackState Agent is running within an AWS environment: The EC2 instance can have an IAM role attached to it.
+The Agent will then use this role by default.
-  * If StackState Agent is running outside an AWS account: An IAM user must be made available.
-* The IAM user/role must have the following IAM policy.
+    * The IAM role must have the following IAM policy.
 This policy grants the IAM principal permission to assume the role created in each target AWS account.

 {% tabs %}
 {% tab title="IAM policy" %}